Uyu2/AKim-Network-Setup-and-Troubleshooting/README.md

 <img width="250" alt="Screenshot 2024-09-18 at 10 49 06 PM" src="https://github.com/user-attachments/assets/e3ad7534-690b-43b5-b984-89d67976415b">

 For MacOS these settings can be found in the TCP/IP tab under network.
-After setting IPv4 to manual, this informatio ncan be changed.
+After setting IPv4 to manual, this information can be changed.

 Similarly, Windows can be found under TCP/IPv4 under network adapter Properties.